 Now, don’t get me wrong.
 I’m not suggesting that anyone, regardless of where they fall on the performance spectrum, wants to be micromanaged.
 And yes, some people do require less management time than others.
 But don’t make the mistake of thinking that superstars either want to be left alone or are better off that way.
 Any superstar performer worth keeping is going to want a highly-engaged leader.

-Nowadays nearly everyone at work views their manager as integral to their own career success.
-After all, the manager is the one who assigns choice projects, decides who will work with whom, and has influence over rewards and promotions.
+Today, nearly everyone at work views their manager as integral to their own career success.
+After all, the manager is the last line of defense between balance and overcommitment, and has influence over rewards.
 Managers are the link between lower-level employees and high-level decision makers within the company.
 They advocate on their teams’ behalf.
 They recognize people’s efforts and ensure that those efforts are also recognized by others.

 Managers have a lot of power over the careers and livelihood of their employees.
 Superstars know this better than anyone.